assemblee-virtuelle/semapps/website/docs/middleware/ontologies.md

 ## Features

 - Manage ontologies with prefixes, OWL files and JSON-LD contexts
-- Allow static (hard-coded) or dynamic ontologies registration
+- Allow services to register the ontologies they need
+- Allow to persist ontologies if they must be kept on server restart
 - Allow to find ontologies prefixes through [prefix.cc](https://prefix.cc)
-- Integrate core ontologies used by SemApps services

 ## Dependencies